Stakeholder workshop in Sighisoara, Romaniaposted by Gill Petrokofsky on November 15th, 2018

 Image:David Rose, whose blog of the event can be read here.

 NaturEtrade at LIFE platform meeting on ecosystem services, Estoniaposted by Alistair Yeomans on May 10th, 2017

 Peter Long was invited to give a plenary talk at the 'LIFE platform meeting on ecosystem services’, Tallinn, Estonia on 10th May 2017.
 This was an opportunity to share our experience of developing a scalable web-based system for mapping ecosystem services with representatives from 50 other LIFE projects from across Europe.
 There was also extensive discussion of how the degree to which LIFE project enhance ecosystem service provision could be monitored and evaluated.
 A final highlight of the meeting was the LIFE networking drinks in a historic bar in Tallinn which served over 600 varieties of Estonian beer, but regrettably there wasn't time to sample them all.

-Naturetrade engagement with multinational businesses at SSEEposted by Alistair Yeomans on March 29th, 2017
+NaturEtrade engagement with multinational businessesposted by Alistair Yeomans on March 28th, 2017

-LIFE and Ecosystem Services conferenceposted by Alistair Yeomans on September 26th, 2016
+Ecosystem Services conference Antwerpposted by Alistair Yeomans on September 28th, 2016

 NaturEtrade Spring workshopposted by Alistair Yeomans on April 25th, 2016